 Just within a while, you could see the gang of these older people on the premises of this temple who tend to laugh and gossiping in the patis (resthouse) of Suryamadhi, a minute before.
 They reach over there in such a perfect time as if it’s their daily routine to be there.

 And of course, perceiving those glimpse of old people who shares a sort of stories with each other, including strangers like us really brings a smile to your face.
 Thus, It would be great if you could reach there in the evening, around 6 pm.

 Also, there is a belief among the local denizens that if people sit in the courtyard while visiting the temple, the back pain is cured.
 It is like the blessing of God.
 So the people of Bhaktapur, still sit there at least once while visiting the temple, even if they are in a super hurry.

 Wait, there is more to explore on the premises of this temple.
 Among several patis and minor temples from the premises, the pati from the end of the east corner consists of more exaggerating wooden artworks.
 It looks like leaving unavoidable crafting is a sign of the then Nepalese architecture.

 This temple is unique because of the belief that a little rest in this place could cure back pain.
-Also, there are more than an image of Garuda on the premises of this temple which is quite rare to witness in the entire valley.
+Also, there is more than one image of Garuda on the premises of this temple which is quite rare to witness in the entire valley.

 No review on this yet.
 Be the first one to review.